 The important thing here is that you're letting people know that not only will you be reviewing results but you'll also be discussing potential implications and identifying areas for focus.
-You'll also see a brief outline of the sections relevant to the particular survey and a quote (just something you feel matches the intention behind your survey).
+You'll also see a brief outline of the sections relevant to the particular survey.

 Following this slide it can also be useful to create slides describing the survey you used and the main outcome measure you used.
 For example, you can highlight that you measured Employee Engagement, provide a brief definition (here's ours) and a summary of all the other factors you covered.
-If you're using any benchmarks you might also include a slide describing this for your audience too.
-Here some info on our benchmarks.
+If you're using any benchmarks, then the presentation you export will include that as a reference.
+You may find your audience asking for more detail, in that case you just look for the relevant page in 2018 Benchmarks.

 Presenting Notes: Set the scene.
 Begin with the why and how of engagement surveys and what engagement means for your organisation.
 Then get into the results.